foxdst/nzgdc_2025/html/nzgdc-widget/docs/Event_Data_API_Documentation.md

     - **`transformSessionTypes(apiData)`**: Extracts and standardizes session type data from `apiData.data.sessionTypes` and `apiData.data.schedule[].sessions[].type`.
         - **`_standardizeSessionType(sessionType)`**: Maps `title`, `colour`, `cellStyle`, `icon`.
     - **`transformEvents(apiData, speakerMap)`**: Processes `apiData.data.schedule` to create standardized event objects.
-        - **`_standardizeEvent(session, speakerMap, scheduleDate)`**: Core transformation for sessions.
-It links speakers using the `speakerMap`, combines `scheduleDate` with `startTime`/`endTime` to create `Date` objects, and cleans HTML from `copy` into `description`.
-It also maps `session.stream.title` to `category` and `categoryKey` for visual filtering.
+        - **`_standardizeEvent(session, speakerMap, scheduleDate)`**: Core transformation for sessions with enhanced error handling.
+It links speakers using the `speakerMap`, combines `scheduleDate` with `startTime`/`endTime` to create `Date` objects (✅ FIXED: Handles missing endTime gracefully), and cleans HTML from `copy` into `description`.
+It also maps `session.stream.title` to `category` and `categoryKey` for visual filtering with dynamic CSS class generation.
     - **`transformSchedules(apiData)`**: Processes `apiData.data.schedule` to create standardized schedule day objects.
         - **`_standardizeSchedule(scheduleDay)`**: Maps `title`, `date`, and includes raw `sessions` array.
     - **`_stripHtmlTags(htmlString)`**: Utility to remove HTML from text fields (e.g., `copy` in speakers/sessions).

 ### 2.3. `js/speaker-api.js`, `js/event-api.js`, `js/category-api.js`, `js/room-api.js`, `js/stream-api.js`, `js/session-type-api.js`, `js/schedule-api.js`

-- **Role**: Provide a clean, centralized API for accessing specific types of data.
+- **Role**: Provide a clean, centralized API for accessing specific types of data with enhanced error handling.
 These APIs abstract away the underlying `DataManager` implementation.
 - **Input**: Requests for specific data entities (e.g., `getSpeaker(id)`, `getAllEvents()`).
-- **Output**: Standardized data objects or arrays.
+- **Output**: Standardized data objects or arrays with validation and fallbacks.
 - **Connections**:
     - All these API files directly call `getDataManager()` to retrieve the singleton `DataManager` instance.
     - They then use `DataManager`'s getter methods (e.g., `dataManager.getSpeaker(id)`, `dataManager.getAllEvents()`) to fulfill requests.
-    - This layer ensures that all data consumers interact with a consistent data structure, regardless of the raw API format.
+    - ✅ ENHANCED: This layer ensures consistent data structure and provides graceful error handling when data is unavailable.
+    - ✅ NOTE: These API files exist for architectural completeness but are currently not loaded by the widget loaders - the widget cores access DataManager directly for improved performance.

 ### 2.4. `js/widget-core.js` (and `js/friday-saturday-widget-core.js`)

-- **Role**: Main entry point for the Thursday (and Friday/Saturday) schedule widget.
-Orchestrates the rendering of the schedule and applies filters.
+- **Role**: Main entry point for the Thursday (and Friday/Saturday) schedule widget with enhanced view switching and filter coordination.
+Orchestrates the rendering of the schedule and applies filters with support for both legacy and dynamic layouts.
 - **Input**: DOM container ID, options, and optionally a `DataManager` instance.
-- **Output**: Renders the HTML structure of the schedule.
+- **Output**: Renders the HTML structure of the schedule with dynamic time organization and improved error handling.
 - **Connections**:
     - **`initialize()`**:
         - Can receive a `dataManager` instance in its constructor.
 If not provided, it falls back to global `window.SCHEDULE_DATA` and `window.WORKSHOP_EVENTS` (which are static JSON files, now largely superseded by `DataManager`).